bluebanquise/tutorials/README.md

 We will render an animation of 40 frames.

-We would create a simple job, asking Blender to render this animation.
+We could create a simple job, asking Blender to render this animation.
 But Blender will then use a single compute node.
 We have a cluster at disposal, lets take advantage of that.

 We will use Slurm job arrays (so an array of jobs) to split these 40 frames into chuck of 5 frames.
 Each chuck will be a unique job.
 Using this method, we will use all available computes nodes of our small cluster.